How to write cold emails that get replies in 2026

 The best cold emailers treat each outreach as the beginning of a potential relationship, not a numbers game.
 They research thoroughly, write concisely, follow up persistently, and respect their prospects' time.

 Start with these principles, test what works for your audience, and continuously refine your approach.
+Cold email is just one piece of the puzzle — pair it with the strategies in our B2B lead generation guide for a full-funnel approach.
 With practice, you can join the ranks of those achieving 20%+ response rates.